bart-kroon/TM1/README.md

 1. Choose as `inputTextureVideoFramePathFmt` a path representing the texture bitstreams
 1. Choose an output directory, in this example again `/Experiment` is used to have the viewport videos next to the VVC bitstreams.
 1. Define render targets, if any.
 (The decoder can also produce other outputs such as multiview reconstruction or block to patch maps.)
+    * Do not define any render targets for the MIV DSDE anchor.
     * The view name (`-v` argument) may be used multiple times to reconstruct source views and interpolate intermediate views.
     * The pose trace name (`-P` argument) may be used multiple times to render pose trace videos.
     * Rendering tasks are run _sequentially_.